 Main point of Kino's Journey: "The world is not beautiful, therefore it is".

 "Even though this world is without witches, that doesn't mean there are no curses.
 The distortions of the world change form and target people from the darkness.
-This may be a world without salvation and where nothing but sadness and hatred repeat, but it's still a places she once tried to protect.
-That something I remember, something I will never forget.
+This may be a world without salvation and where nothing but sadness and hatred repeat, but it's still a place she once tried to protect.
+That is something I remember, something I will never forget.
 That's why...
 I will keep fighting."

 Lelouch from Code Geass ultimately believes in people's desire for the future.